tinglab/reCAT/README.md

 in reCAT, there are some  requirements for the input data.

 1. the genes must be in ***cyclebaseGeneList***
-2.
+2. the genes name must be translated to there annotation like "ENSMUSG00000096210"

-*ola_mES_2i.RData* in */data* is an example
+3. the value in data is log2(TPM+1)

+when you load the ola_mES_2i.RData, you can see a matrix named "test_exp" and it is a standard input data.

 ####3.get order

-when you preprocessing your test data, you can get its order(cell's time series) easily with ***get_ordIndex*** function.
-In this function, there are two parameters, one is the input data, the other is thread number, so maybe you can choose a large thread number like 20 to speed it up. for example:
+When you preprocessing your test data, you can get its order(cell's time series) easily with ***get_ordIndex*** function.
+In this function, there are two parameters, one is the input data, the other is thread number, the threaad number depends on the number of cores.
+So maybe you can choose a large thread number like 20 to speed it up when you run it on a server for example:

 	source("get_ordIndex.R")
 	load("../data/ola_mES_2i.RData")
 	ordIndex <- get_ordIndex(test_exp, 10)

-####4.get bayes-score and mean score
+####4.get bayes-score and mean-score
-in reCAT, there are two scores to for example:
+In reCAT, there are two scores, bayes score and mean score, you can easily get both when you use ***getScore*** function. for example:

 	source("get_score.R")
 	score_result <- getScore(t(test_exp))
-you can use the following two orders to get scores
+you can use the following two orders to view the two scores

 	score_result$bayes_score
 	score_result$mean_score

 ####5.plot1
-plot with order you get:
+Now you have the scores and time series(ordIndex you get before), you can draw the scores along the time series use ***plot*** function

 	source("plot.R")
 	plot_bayes(score_result$bayes_score, ordIndex)